lundinc2/s2n-tls/README.md

 Documentation for older versions or branches of s2n-tls can be generated locally.
 To generate the documentation, install doxygen and run `doxygen docs/doxygen/Doxyfile`.
 The doxygen documentation can now be found at `docs/doxygen/output/html/index.html`.

-Doxygen can be installed via one of the following platform dependent commands.
-Alternatively, more instructions are available at the [Doxygen](https://doxygen.nl/download.html) webpage.
+Doxygen installation instructions are available at the [Doxygen](https://doxygen.nl/download.html) webpage.

 ## Using s2n-tls